Revival of the Hebrew language: Background

-Hebrew experienced a particular flourishing in medieval Spain, where, under the influence of contemporary Islamic culture, scholars such as Shmuel HaNagid, Judah HaLevi and Abraham Ibn Ezra extensively engaged in secular Hebrew poetry, discussing topics such as love, nature and wine.
+Hebrew experienced a particular flourishing in Islamic Spain, where, under the influence of contemporary Islamic culture, scholars such as Shmuel HaNagid, Judah HaLevi, and Abraham Ibn Ezra extensively engaged in secular Hebrew poetry, discussing topics such as love, nature, and wine.
 The works of these Sephardic poets greatly influenced future attempts at Hebrew poetry, including the modern revival.
 Outside of Spain, the Jews of Yemen were especially known until contemporary times for their tradition of poetry, exemplified by revered 17th century rabbi and poet Shalom Shabazi.
 Other secular poets of the post-Spain era include Immanuel the Roman and Israel ben Moses Najara.

-Otherwise, creative work in Hebrew was mostly limited to liturgical poems known as piyyut, designed to be sung, chanted, or recited during religious services.
-This form originated in late antique Eretz Yisrael with poets such as Jose ben Jose, Eleazar ben Kalir and Yanai and spread worldwide over subsequent centuries.
-The work of these early poets, often quite obscure, has been preserved mostly in the Italian, Romaniote (old Greek) and Ashkenazi rites, however the general concept of religious poems to be sung during prayer is now common in all rites.
+Otherwise, creative work in Hebrew was mostly limited to liturgical poems known as piyyutim, which were designed to be sung, chanted, or recited during religious services.
+This form originated in late antique Eretz Yisrael with poets such as Jose ben Jose, Eleazar ben Kalir, and Yannai and spread worldwide over subsequent centuries.
+The work of these early poets, often quite obscure, has been preserved mostly in the Italian, Romaniote (old Greek), and Ashkenazi rites; however, the general concept of religious poems to be sung during prayer is now common in all rites.

 Hebrew was used not only in written form but also as an articulated language, in synagogues and in batei midrash.
 Thus, Hebrew phonology and the pronunciation of vowels and consonants were preserved.
 Despite this, regional influences of other languages caused many changes, leading to the development of different forms of pronunciation: